ubinix-warun/ICP-family-expense-canister/README.md

 git clone https://github.com/Vitomir2/family-expense-canister.git
 ```

-- cd to the family-expense-canister and install the dependencies
+- cd to the family-expense-canister

 ```
 cd family-expense-canister
 ```

+- cd to the family-expense-canister

 ```
 npm install